 Glenn started his career with Pittsburgh-Des Moines Steel (PDM) in 1978 after graduating from Clarkson University with a Bachelor of Science in Civil Engineering.
 While at PDM Glenn worked in general engineering, plant engineering and project management on several large bridges, pressure vessels and building projects.
 He earned his MBA from the University of Pittsburgh before joining Jim at General Steel Fabricators in 1982.

 Glenn is a licensed Professional Engineer in New York and Connecticut.
-Glenn served on the AISC/Society for Protective Coatings (SSPC) joint committee to develop a single quality certification standard for coatings application and is a member of the AISC Planning Committee for the annual North American Steel Construction Conference.
+He is on the Board of Directors for AISC and is Chairman of the AISC Planning Committee for the annual North American Steel Construction Conference.
+Glenn serves on the AISC/Society for Protective Coatings (SSPC) Joint Task Committee to prepare a quality certification standard for shop application of complex protective coating systems.

 While at General Steel Fabricators Glenn and Jim developed a mutual respect for each other's complimentary capabilities.
 Friendly discussions outside of work about values and beliefs lead to more serious considerations of establishing a business that held integrity and quality paramount.
 While this was an exciting possibility, there were still many steps to be taken between after-work conversations and starting a fabrication company.
 Jim and Glenn were confident in their ability to engineer and manage projects but someone had to actually fabricate the work.
 Both men felt they were up for the challenge of trading suits and ties for coveralls.